We hold the major correspondence series of the Surveyor General's Office (GRG 35/2).

 Types of records

-- letters and other documents received by the Department
+- letters and documents received by the Department

 - memoranda of action taken

-- brief notes outlining the reply (nineteenth century) or copies of letters sent (twentieth century).
+- notes outlining the reply (nineteenth century) or copies of letters sent (twentieth century).

 The correspondence focuses on matters requiring survey expertise: